District 7 - Keith D. Curry (Term Limit - 2016)

 Council Member Keith D. Curry was appointed to the City Council in 2006 and subsequently elected in 2006, 2008, and 2012.
 He also served as Mayor in 2010 and 2013.

 As a member of the council, Mr. Curry initiated efforts to reform the city charter, to prevent the abuse of eminent domain, and to create a memorial to the U.S. Marines in Castaways Park.
 As Chairman of the Finance Committee, Mr. Curry led efforts to undertake the Citizens Satisfaction Survey, the Citizens Technology Task Force, and a major performance measurement and benchmarking initiative.
 He has been a long-time advocate for public pension reforms.
-As a member of the Facilities Financing Committee, he helped develop a multi-year plan to address all of the city’s facilities needs without new taxes.
+As a member of the Facilities Financing Committee, he helped develop an award-winning, multi-year plan to address all of the city’s facilities needs without new taxes.

 In 2011, Mr. Curry was named Director of the Concordia University Center for Public Policy and Visiting Professor.
 Prior to his service at Concordia, Mr. Curry retired as a Managing Director of Public Financial Management after a 24-year career as a financial advisor to state and local governments.
 From 2004-2006, he served as President of the National Association of Independent Public Finance Advisors and testified before Congress on issues of financial reform and public agency protections.